Search for a recipe

 • Cook the Pongal on medium heat

-• Add 1 tablespoon of ghee and cook the Pongal 2-3 minutes or until the Pongal comes together.
+• Add 1 tbsp of ghee and cook the Pongal 2-3 minutes or until the Pongal comes together.
 Pongal thickens overtime so turn off the stove before it turns too thick

 Varalakshmi pooja Manjal Pongal